zakuro9715/z/README.md

   hello.world:                     # Sub task shorthand (Task will be 'z hello world')
     run:
-      - z hello -- world           # Args are passed all commands
+      - z hello -- world           # after -- is args (not subtask name)
-                                   # so it runs 'bash -c "echo hello world"' and 'bash -c "echo bye world"
+    args:
-                                   # after -- is args (not subtask name)
+      passthrough: true            # passthrough arguments.
+So `z hello.world arg` will be `z hello -- world arg`
   echo: echo                       # Shorthand command ('run' can be omitted'). echo.twice:                      # Multi commands can be used
     - echo